 Can you relate?
 Someone gives you a gift card and you feel the urge to use it right away?

 What are plastic gift cards made from?

 Gift cards are also made from PVC, a type of plastic that is typically not recycled and is also not accepted by most recycling systems.
-So they end up in the garbage and then landfill.
+So they end up in the garbage and then landfills.

-Credit cards and hotel key cards are made of PVC, as are items like pipes, vinyl siding for your house, records, shower curtains and mattress covers.
+Credit cards and hotel key cards are made of PVC, as are items like pipes, vinyl siding for your house, records, shower curtains, and mattress covers.

 How many plastic gift cards are produced yearly?

 According to the International Card Manufacturers Association, nearly 17 billion plastic cards were produced in 2006.
 And 10 billion new gift cards are created every year.

 10 billion gift cards have the potential to add 75 to 100 million pounds of polyvinyl chloride (PVC) material to landfills.
 That’s because gift cards are often made from PVC — a toxic compound that produces carcinogens and toxins including chlorine residue and heavy metal pollutants.

 Even worse, when burned, PVC releases dioxins and gases such as hydrogen chloride.

 That’s a big issue and I am not sure one that can be solved easily as a recent survey showed that they are the most popular thing to give in Canada.